Model Law definition

 Model Law means the UNCITRAL Model Law on International Commercial Arbitration (as adopted by the United Nations Commission on International Trade Law on 21 June 1985, with amendments as adopted by that Commission at its thirty- ninth session on 7 July 2006), the text of which is set out in Schedule 1;

-Model Law means the UNCITRAL Model Law on International Commercial Arbitration (as adopted by the United Nations Commission on International Trade Law on 21 June 1985, and as amended by the United Nations Commission on International Trade Law on 7 July 2006);
+Model Law means the Model Law on International Commercial Arbitration, adopted by the United Nations Commission on International Trade Law on June 21, 1985, as amended by the United Nations Commission on International Trade on July 7, 2006, as set out in Schedule B.

 Model Law means the UNCITRAL Model Law on International Commercial Arbitration (as adopted by the United Nations Com- mission on International Trade Law on 21 June 1985, with amend- ments as adopted by that Commission at its thirty-ninth session on 7 20